 Location Missouri, United States Name DMSs on freeways in rural areas in southeast Missouri were evaluated Timeframe Report published September 2012.
 Outputs In surveys, motorists were highly favourable towards DMSs.
 Motorists seemed to be very satisfied with how MoDOT was using their DMSs in rural areas.
 Overall, 94% of the surveyed motorists said they took the action provided by the DMSs.
 Within the subgroups, 96% of work-related trip makers said they took action versus 89% of recreational trip makers.
 Nearly all truck drivers (98%) said they took the action advised by DMSs.
 The survey revealed that 41% of drivers relied solely on DMSs to get the traveler information.

-Source: Edara, Praveen., Sun, Carlos., Keller, Clay., and Hou, Y. (2011).
-Evaluating the Benefits of Dynamic Message Signs on Missouri's Rural Corridors, University of Missouri-Columbia.
+Sun, Carlos., Keller, Clay., & Hou, Y. (2011).
+Evaluating the Benefits of Dynamic Message Signs on Missouri's Rural hissouri-Columbia.
 Retrieved from http://library.modot.mo.gov/RDT/reports/TRyy0947/cmr13004.pdf